 SunSpace is the University of Sunderland's Virtual Learning Environment (VLE), a web-based application with features for course management, communication, collaboration and online assignment submission, feedback and marking.
-SunSpace is powered by Pearson's Learning Studio, but has been enhanced with a number of plug-ins and extensions such as Turnitin, for assignment submission and plagiarism detection, and ClassLive for giving online, synchronous lectures to off campus students.
+SunSpace has been enhanced with a number of plug-ins and extensions such as Turnitin, for assignment submission and plagiarism detection, and ClassLive for providing online, synchronous lectures, particularly useful for off campus and distance learning students.

 SunSpace and the SunSpace Wiki are administered and maintained by Web and Learning Technology Services (WaLTS).